 But aside from incredible work ethic growing up – we also love her for the effort and change she is striving to make now.
-Since being in the White House in 2008, Obama has launched Let’s Move!, a nation wide campaign to fight childhood obesity, Joining Forces (with Jill Biden), an initiative to support veterans, Reach Higher, a post high school education advocacy campaign, and our personal favorite, Let Girls Learn, a global movement to help girls receive an education at all ages.
+While she was in the White House, Obama has launched Let’s Move!, a nation wide campaign to fight childhood obesity, Joining Forces (with Jill Biden), an initiative to support veterans, Reach Higher, a post high school education advocacy campaign, and our personal favorite, Let Girls Learn, a global movement to help girls receive an education at all ages.

 Advice from Michelle: “There is no boy cute enough or interesting enough to stop you from getting your education”